bxdoan/bxdoan/README.md

 <div align="center">

-> Life is what we make it, always has been, always will be.
+> If you don’t like your destiny, don’t accept it.

-> — Grandma Moses —
+> — Naruto Uzumaki —

 </div>